On mixed 't Hooft anomalies of emergent symmetries: The motivation

 When the symmetry is emergent in the IR, this question might initially sound vacuous -- after all, numerous vastly different UV theories could flow to the same IR theory.
 Surprisingly, however, meaningful information about the UV theory can still be extracted under certain conditions.

 In this paper, we will restrict our attention to the following setting: 1) the infrared is a gapped phase, 2) it is described by a TQFT with non-trivial symmetries,\footnote{Here, by `TQFT,' we mean a theory whose operators and correlation functions are purely topological.
 They may not satisfy the strict Atiyah–Segal axioms of a TQFT.
 In particular, we do not require the theory to be defined on an arbitrary curved manifold, independent of the metric.
-For example, this would allow non-topological invertible theories, such as gravitational Chern--Simons theory in 3D, which commonly arise when integrating out fermions.} and 3) both the generators and charged operators associated with IR symmetries originate from the UV theory.
-Furthermore, when the UV theory has global symmetries, these can provide more specific labeling for the IR topological symmetry operators and/or their associated charged operators, allowing for better control over the operator spectrum under RG flow.
+For example, this would allow non-topological invertible theories, such as gravitational Chern--Simons theory in 3D, which commonly arise when integrating out fermions.} and 3) both the generators and charged operators associated with IR symmetries originate from the UV theory.\footnote{This assumption excludes scenarios where the IR theory already constitutes a complete UV description, where the anomalous IR symmetry is genuinely emergent and lacks a UV precursor, or where the anomaly is accounted for by the addition of decoupled UV/topological sectors rather than by the intrinsic UV dynamics. } Furthermore, when the UV theory has global symmetries, these can provide more specific labeling for the IR topological symmetry operators and/or their associated charged operators, allowing for better control over the operator spectrum under RG flow.

 These conditions are satisfied by a wide range of physical systems -- including gauge theories, sigma models, and Chern-Simons-matter theories -- and enable precise analysis of the symmetry behavior under RG flow.
 In particular, we will show that they imply that the mixed 't Hooft anomaly in the IR can sometimes constrain the properties of UV operators.